pranavpandey/dynamic-engine/README.md

     }

     /**
      * On headset state changed.
-Either teh device is connected to a audio
+Either the device is connected to a audio
      * output device or volume is routed through the internal speaker.
      *
      * @param isConnected {@code true} if the device is connected to a headset